mautic/mautic-documentation/pages/09.Companies/docs.en.md

 Note also that since 3.1 it is possible to add the column 'date added to company' to reports.

+### Company duplicates

+Company name field is mark as unique identifier by default.
+But you can choose any other company fields as unique identifier in [custom fields][custom fields].

+In Configurations > Company Settings you can choose operator for the merge companies by the unique identifiers.

+These settings are use in algorithm to find and merge duplicates companies during the import, [integrations framework][integration-framework] and other parts of Mautic

 ## Company actions

 ### Merging Companies